The following Environment practice note provides comprehensive and up to date legal information covering:

 Diffuse agricultural pollution is contamination of the soil, air and water environment resulting from farming activities.
 This pollution tends to arise over a wide geographical area and is dependent on what happens on the surface of the land.
 Activities such as ploughing, seedbed preparation, crop spraying, fertiliser spreading and applying slurry may all contribute to diffuse pollution.
 Run-off from farm roads and yards, the surface of fields and dusty roofs after rainfall are all potential sources of pollution.
 There is therefore a wide range of potential diffuse pollution sources which are associated with farming practices and which can harm the environment.

 Diffuse pollution from agriculture is a significant source of pollution in England as 70% of land is farmed.
-It is also a significant issue in Wales, for example Natural Resources Wales (NRW) deals with approximately 70–120 slurry pollution incidents from farms each year.
+It is also a significant issue in Wales, for example Natural Resources Wales (NRW) deals with

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.